Code4SA/old-code4sa.github.io/_posts/2015-08-03-scibraai-press-release.md

 Are you a journalist, a designer, a scientist, an analyst  or a developer?
 Are you just nuts about data and the great things that can be done with it?
 We’d love for you to participate!
 You can view details of the event on [Facebook] (https://www.facebook.com/events/1653107801578804/) and [MeetUp] (http://www.meetup.com/Code-for-South-Africa-Hackers/events/224371074/).
 If you’d like to just go ahead and register, you can click [here] (http://goo.gl/forms/WzW5MbrxHr).
 It will be great fun, great exposure, and it’s free!
 Plus, you might just get your work published.
 Since this is a SciBraai event, we’ll be having a lekker braai, and there are even prizes on offer for the best stories and graphics.

-Prizes on the day will be sponsored by SafariNow, Waterford Wine Estate and the South African Water Research Commission.
+Prizes on the day will be sponsored by [SafariNow] (http://www.safarinow.com/), Waterford Wine Estate and the South African Water Research Commission.
 Other sponsors include the International Centre for Journalists and Libstar.

 *About SciBraai*